 • Other direct costs: For example, materials, supplies, and travel necessary to carry out the project.

-• Indirect costs (overhead):Costs that are not incurred as a direct result of but can be related to the project, for example regular premises and cleaning.
+• Indirect costs (overhead):Costs that are not incurred as an immediate consequence of but can be related to the project, for example regular premises and cleaning.
 Indirect costs may constitute a maximum of 30 percent of salary costs.
 Universities, university colleges and certain research organizations and government agencies have higher maximum limits depending on the type of activities.

 For more detailed information about which costs we can finance, see Instructions for eligible costs